mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 Hadoop architecture:
 ![](./images/hadoop-architecture.png)

-`NameNode` is the master node in the Apache Hadoop HDFS Architecture that maintains and manages the blocks present on the DataNodes (worker nodes).
+`NameNode` is the master node in the Apache
+Hadoop HDFS Architecture that maintains and manages the blocks present on the DataNodes
+(worker nodes).
 NameNode is a very highly available server that manages the File System Namespace and controls access to files by clients.

 Hadoop provides:

-* MapReduce: you can run MapReduce jobs by implementing `map() first, then reduce()` functions.
+* MapReduce: you can run MapReduce jobs by implementing a series of
+  `map() first, then reduce()` functions.
+  With MapReduce, you can analyze data at a scale.

 * HDFS: Hadoop Distributed File System